 American Herman Melville travelled on whaling boats in the South Seas of the Pacific Ocean between 1841 and 1844.

-He had many adventures during these journeys, including deserting his ship and living among the natives.
+He had many adventures during these journeys, including deserting his ship and spending time in French Polynesia and Hawai'i.

 'Typee'